bcherny/Talks/js-from-1st-principles/2-programs.md

 fn(false)(3) // 6
 ```

 Ah, much better!
-This way it's clear why `fn` returned different values: because you called it with different arguments!
+Now it's clear why `fn` returned different values: because it was called with different arguments!

 ## Side effects

 Something else to beware of when writing functions is *side effects*:

-> *Side effect*: Anything that is not pure computation (ie. substitution, binding, or reduction) is a side effect.
-Examples include logging to the console, rendering DOM elements, making network requests, and reading from the filesystem.
+> **Side effect**: Anything that is not pure computation (ie. substitution, binding, or reduction) is a side effect.
+Examples: logging to the console, rendering DOM elements, making network requests, or reading from the filesystem.

 For example, let's look at `console.log`.
 It takes a `string` and returns `undefined`, but has the side effect of writing text to the console: